 Rights in Relation to Automated Decision Making and Profiling

 According to Article 22 of the GDPR, “The data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly affects him or her”.
 In other words, any decisions that are made which may affect an individual in some way should involve some kind of human intervention to ensure that the processing is carried out fairly and accurately.
-This applies specifically to decisions that affect a data subject’s legal status or their legal rights.
+This applies specifically to decisions that affect a data subject’s legal status or legal rights.
 For example, if an online credit application is rejected by a company, this could affect an individual’s credit score.
 Likewise, a recruitment agency might make automated decisions about the employability of a given data subject, which might hinder their chances of finding work.

 How to Protect Consumer Privacy Rights